 2. Injury Due to Falling of Load

-– Minimum 2 people must be assigned for any kind of load lifting using cranes.
-One person should operate the crane while other must assist to provide direction and warn others to avoid accidents
+– Minimum 2 people must be assigned for any kind of load-lifting using cranes.
+One person should operate the crane while others must assist to provide direction and warn others to avoid accidents

 – Crew members should avoid walking under any load when it’s being lifted by the crane, even though he or she is wearing a helmet

 A number of spare parts, tools, equipment etc. are lying around in the engine room during dry dock.
 This makes seafarers highly susceptible to trips and falls which can be extremely harmful in several cases.
 Oil or small-sized spare parts lying on the floor plate are also one of the main reasons for falling/ tripping.
 Following points must be considered to avoid such accidents: